Jbleezy/BO1-Reimagined/README.md

 * Powerup can now drop while one is already active

 ## Traps
-* All traps now count kills for the player who activated the trap
+* All trap kills now count as kills for the player who activated the trap
+* All traps now kill instantly
-* Fixed trap handles being moved to the wrong spot and trap lights staying green when the trap was activated as soon as it become available again
+* Fixed trap handles being moved to the wrong spot and trap lights staying green if a trap was activated while the trap handle was still moving up
-* All traps kill instantly
+* All trap triggers now display active and cooldown hintstrings

 ### Electric Traps (All Maps)
 * Stun duration reduced from 2.5 seconds to 1.5 seconds (now matches the duration of the electricity being on screen)

-### Electric Traps (Classic Maps)
-* Now display active and cooldown hintstrings
+* Only the trap handle that was activated moves down now

 ### Electric Traps (Shi No Numa)
 * Cooldown time reduced from 90 seconds to 25 seconds (same as Verruckt and Der Riese)